joostvdg/joostvdg.github.io/docs/certificates/lets-encrypt-k8s.md

 ### ClusterIssuer

-As the name implies, the ClusterIssuer is a cluster-wide resource and not bound to a specific namespace.
+As the resource `Kind` implies, a `ClusterIssuer` is a cluster-wide resource and not bound to a specific namespace.

 ```YAML
 apiVersion: certmanager.k8s.io/v1alpha1